How Do You Define Recovery?

 Do you define recovery as abstinence from drugs or alcohol?

-Abstinence is sustaining a practice of denying yourself something which is enjoyable such as drugs or alcohol or habitual risky behavior which result in dangerous outcomes.
+Abstinence is sustaining a practice of denying yourself something enjoyable, such as drugs or alcohol or habitual risky behavior, which results in dangerous outcomes.

 Recovery is a process and a personal path for change.
-Recovery is holistic, ever-changing and a compass taking positive action, personal accomplishments. supporting others, forging healthy relationships, and participating with others in the recovery community.
+Recovery is holistic, ever-changing, and a compass was taking affirmative action, personal accomplishments.
+Supporting others, forging healthy relationships, and participating with others in the recovery community.

 1- Recovery is highly personal and unique to you

-Even though, the consequences of your addiction are similar to many others, your path into active addiction was unique to you.
-Therefore your path for recovery will be unique to you also.
+Even though the consequences of your addiction are similar to many others, your path into active addiction was unique to you.
+Therefore your way for recovery will be unique to you also.

-There are a multitude of pathways for recovery.
-It might include clinical treatment, medications, faith-based approaches, peer support, family support, self-care, and other approaches
+There is a multitude of pathways for recovery.
+It might include clinical treatment, medications, faith-based approaches, peer support, family support, self-care, and other strategies

 2- Recovery is a journey with a multitude of outcomes.

-Recovery is a journey which leads to the ultimate version of you.
+Recovery is a journey that leads to the ultimate version of you.

-Your recovery involves a multitude of changes in several different areas within your life-not just abstinence.
-These changes reflect your wants, needs, and desires as each relates to personal and professional lifestyle.
+Your recovery involves a multitude of changes in several different areas within your life-not, just abstinence.
+These changes reflect your wants, needs, and desires as each relates to a personal and professional lifestyle.

 How you plan to aspire to each goal as it relates to your recovery is your plan for recovery.